The Humble Container

 Secrets are exactly what they sound like.
 If you have something to hide (hint, if you're running Kubernetes, you do) it's a secret.

-You could keep storing your production Postgres password in plaintext in a configuration file on disk...
+You could keep storing your production Postgres password in a plaintext file on disk...

 But that's...err...what's the phrase...?

-You got options for this.
-Each cloud provider has its' own in-house solution, but there exist others that you can use on-prem, like Hashicorp's Vault.
+Each cloud provider has its' own in-house solution called a Key Management Service or KMS, but there other open-source options that you can use on-prem, like Hashicorp's Vault.

 A Kubernetes-optimized reverse proxy